 Development work on the Covid-19 training course was completed in five days.
-The programme equips first aid aiders volunteers to help NHS hospital staff in aspects of care > 1,462 radio operators and loggists including taking NEWS2 observations and feeding patients as well as giving reassurance.
-To cut down the training 771 ambulance crew (essential education). time by a third, we used a blend of independent eLearning, live virtual and face-to-face training for the first time.
-And As March drew to a close, many of St John's emergency because we knew some volunteers would be experiencing ambulance volunteers were already busy supporting the more seriously ill patients than they were perhaps used surge in demand first in London and then the rest of the to, we also embedded signposting, advice and support on country.
-And the charity as a whole was prepared for our safeguarding mental health and wellbeing throughout. response to scale up at pace.
+The programme equips first aid volunteers to help NHS hospital staff in aspects of care including taking NEWS2 observations and feeding patients as well as giving reassurance.
+To cut down the training time by a third, we used a blend of independent eLearning, live virtual and face-to-face training for the first time.
+And because we knew some volunteers would be experiencing more seriously ill patients than they were perhaps used to, we also embedded signposting, advice and support on safeguarding mental health and wellbeing throughout.